 The Cooney Center concentrates its programs on three core initiatives:

-Learning Together: We explore and support the role that intergenerational engagement with media can play in children’s learning through programs including the New Coviewing Quick Studies and the Joint Media Engagement (JME) Consortium, and the Families and Media Project (FAM).
+Learning Together: We explore and support the role that intergenerational engagement with media can play in children’s learning through programs including the New Coviewing Quick Studies, the Joint Media Engagement (JME) Consortium, and the Families and Media Project (FAM).
 The New Coviewing Quick Studies are rapid field studies designed to explore learning through digital platforms.
-With the LIFE Center, Northwestern University, and Sesame Workshop, the JME Consortium is setting a research agenda to better understand how learning occurs when children are engaged with media with others.
+With the LIFE Center, Northwestern University, and Sesame Workshop, the JME Consortium set a research agenda to better understand how learning occurs when children are engaged with media with others.
 The Families and Media Project (FAM) aims to unearth the potential that media may have for enriching family learning and routines.